 Empowering Youth: YWCA Delaware's Ongoing Commitment to Teen Dating Violence Awareness Month

-By Rachiel Brieger
+By Rachel Brieger

 After continued efforts from the American Bar Association, Congress marked February as Teen Dating Violence Awareness Month (TDVAM) in 2010.
 At the heart of this groundbreaking movement were impassioned teenagers and parents motivated by personal experiences, having witnessed loved ones endure dating violence or experiencing it themselves.
 Ever since this monumental date, the month has served as a platform to raise awareness about the prevalence of mistreatment in teenage relationships and educate on effective preventative strategies.